Gospel Reading for Palm Sunday (Passion Sunday) – Year C - Daily Catholic Mass Reading

 After arresting him they led him away and took him into the house of the high priest; Peter was following at a distance.
 They lit a fire in the middle of the courtyard and sat around it, and Peter sat down with them.
 When a maid saw him seated in the light, she looked intently at him and said,

 A short while later someone else saw him and said,

 "My friend, I am not."

 "Assuredly, this man too was with him, for he also is a Galilean."

 "My friend, I do not know what you are talking about."

-Just as he was saying this, the cock crowed, and the Lord turned and looked at Peter; and Peter remembered the word of the Lord, how he had said to him,
+Just as he was saying this, the rooster crowed, and the Lord turned and looked at Peter; and Peter remembered the word of the Lord, how he had said to him,

-"Before the cock crows today, you will deny me three times."
+"Before the rooster crows today, you will deny me three times."